The Plight of the Roadworker

 Roadworks are authorised by the Road Authority for that region which in most cases is the local County Council, exceptions being the high-speed network and tunnels.
 The Road Authority will have a legal responsibility and budget set by the Government for the maintenance of roads and a duty to plan and oversee utility works on their network to minimise disruption to the public.

 Why is Traffic Management Necessary?

 If the roads were dug up and works conducted without appropriate planning and consideration of the risk and safety factors this would present a major hazard to the public.
 Traffic Management Companies are experts at designing temporary traffic management schemes to ensure the safety of the roadworker, and the road user, minimize disruption, and to the best of their ability, keep traffic moving.
 Without temporary traffic management, there would be chaos and dangerous situations would soon arise.

 Is being a roadworker a decent job?

-There are lots of benefits to being a roadworker, working outdoors, job variety, working as part of a team, job satisfaction, opportunities for overtime to increase wages, and good career development prospects.
+here are lots of benefits to being a roadworker, working outdoors, job variety, working as part of a team, job satisfaction, opportunities for overtime to increase wages, and good career development prospects.
 However, the job has its risks because where-ever there is moving traffic there is the potential for vehicle impact which is why the traffic management industry is heavily legislated and there is specific training to protect the roadworkers.
 It’s not a difficult job.
 To execute a good job, you need to have the right knowledge, abilities, and commitment.

 So what is the Plight of the Roadworker?